artsandmetaphysics/goodlifeodyssey/_published/is-it-better-to-read-or-watch-the-news.md

 ---
 Created On: '2022-07-31T03:18:00+00:00'
-Description: A dialogue that explores the benefits of watching the news vs. reading it, and whether reading the news is a duty.
+Description: 'A dialogue that explores the benefits of watching the news vs. reading

+  it, and whether reading the news is a duty.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: is-it-better-to-read-or-watch-the-news